-For your assignments, you should typically consult and cite a mix of sources like books and journal articles.
-You can start by looking at the requirements of the assignment to see if you require a certain number sources or a specific type of source.
+For your assignments, you should consult and cite a mix of sources such as books and journal articles.
+You can start by looking at the requirements of the assignment to see if you need a certain number sources or a specific type of source.

 Choosing appropriate sources is important.
 You will have to critically evaluate all your sources.
 One way to evaluate sources is through the CRAAP test.